rivques/CircuitPython/README.md

 ## `servo.py`, `internet_servo.py`
 A basic servo motor control test and a website to control a servo.
 ### Assignment
 For this assignment, we had to make a servo sweep across its length.
-There was an option make the servo controllable with capacitive touch, but because the new boards we are using do not support that natively (instead requiring a supplemental 1MOhm resistor) I decited to make the servo controllable over the internet instead.
+There was an option make the servo controllable with capacitive touch, but because the new boards we are using do not support that natively (instead requiring a supplemental 1MOhm resistor) I decided to make the servo controllable over the internet instead.
 ### Circuitry
 Servo|Metro
 ---|----